 Really good question to ponder over, isn’t it?

-Priya went on to explain what kinds of disruptions organizations go through.
+Priya went on to explain what kinds of change organizations go through.

 Usually, disruption happens when leadership changes or when new technology is implemented or there are changes in regulation in highly regulated industries.